LTS5/cmp/doc/source/installation.rst

 	│   │       │   ├── T1
 	│   │       │   └── T2

 #.
-Copy the Diffusion / MPRAGE (DSI, DTI, T1, T2) images (DICOM series) in the corresponding folders.
+Copy the Diffusion / MPRAGE (DSI, DTI, QBALL, T1, T2, fMRI) images (DICOM series) in the corresponding folders.
    The T2 images are optional but they improve the registration of the data.
+The fMRI images are optional.

 #.
 Run the Connectome Mapper and configure it for your project::